 having supported a reformation of the church in his capacity as head of the Franciscan order.

 Cardinal Francesco Della Rovere (Pope Sixtus IV) soon forgot his past objectives and became fully absorbed in the task of favouring his fifteen nephews: three of them were appointed cardinals, others were given positions at the papal court and the preferred one, Girolamo Riario, was given the town of Imola, as a starting point to create a state for him in the papal possessions in northern Italy.
-He soon clashed with the Medici, who were the de facto rulers of Florence; in 1478 another Florentine family, the Pazzi, who had become the pope's bankers, relying on his support, plotted against the Medici and tried to kill Lorenzo and Giuliano de' Medici, but Lorenzo narrowly escaped the daggers of the hired assassins.
-He took revenge on the Pazzi and accused the pope of being behind the plot: the conflict with Florence saw the pope completely isolated and a truce was signed only in 1480 at the news that the Ottomans had landed in southern Italy and had seized the fortress of Otranto.
-For a short period the Italians stopped quarrelling and united their forces to drive out the invaders which they managed to do in 1481.
+He soon clashed with the Medici, who were the de facto rulers of Florence; in 1478 another Florentine family, the Pazzi, who had become the Pope's bankers, relying on his support, plotted against the Medici and tried to kill Lorenzo and Giuliano de' Medici, but Lorenzo narrowly escaped the daggers of the hired assassins.
+He took revenge on the Pazzi and accused the Pope of being behind the plot: the conflict with Florence saw the Pope completely isolated and a truce was signed only in 1480 at the news that the Ottomans had landed in southern Italy and had seized the fortress of Otranto.
+For a short period Italians stopped quarrelling and united their forces to drive out the invaders which they managed to do in 1481.

 conquer Ferrara: the Este,